urql-graphql/urql/docs/api/core.md

 ### stringifyVariables

-This function is a variation of `JSON.stringify` that sorts any object's keys that is being stringified to ensure that two objects with a different order of keys will be stabily stringified to the same string.
+This function is a variation of `JSON.stringify` that sorts any object's keys that is being stringified to ensure that two objects with a different order of keys will be stably stringified to the same string.

 ```js